sarahmonster/the-explorer/email.md

 In short: I think I’d be a great fit for you, and this is just the challenge I’m looking for!
 I’d love to talk further about working together.

 Thanks!

+----- AUTOMATTIC ----

+Hi Automattic!

+I’m Sarah, and I’m a graphic designer, web developer, and world traveller.
+I’d love to work with you to help make WordPress even better.
+I've been using WordPress for a variety of different projects over the past six years, and I have many of my clients' themes at https://github.com/sarahsemark.

+You can learn more about me and what I do at hire.sarahsemark.com

+The most important thing to know is this: I absolutely adore design.
+I've been building websites on a freelance basis full-time for the last eight years.
+I'm detail-oriented and I love making beautiful, usable things.
+I’m passionate, enthusiastic, and effective, and my clients love me as a result.

+I’m a designer with a very strong technical background—most of the websites I've made I've also developed myself.
+As such, I have a good understanding of the limitations of the medium and I have a symbiotic relationship with developers.
+I use git on a daily basis, and I'm not afraid of the terminal.

+I'm an excellent multi-tasker and I have a wide range of skills—from Rails to PHP, SASS to JavaScript.
+Since I've been primarily travelling while running my business, I've developed fantastic communication skills, and I'm great at remote work.

+In short: I think I’d be a great fit for you, and this is just the challenge I’m looking for!
+I’d love to talk further about working together.

+Thanks!

+----- LEFT + RIGHT ----

+Hello!

+I’m Sarah, and I’m a graphic designer, web developer, and world traveller.
+I’d love to work with you to help solve your clients' problems and create beautiful, functional things.

+You can learn more about me and what I do at hire.sarahsemark.com

+The most important thing to know is this: I absolutely adore design.
+I've been building websites on a freelance basis full-time for the last eight years.
+I'm detail-oriented and I love making beautiful, usable things.
+I’m passionate, enthusiastic, and effective, and my clients love me as a result.

+I’m a designer with a very strong technical background—most of the websites I've made I've also developed myself.
+As such, I have a good understanding of the limitations of the medium and I have a symbiotic relationship with developers.
+I use git on a daily basis, and I'm not afraid of the terminal.

+I'm an excellent multi-tasker and I have a wide range of skills.
+I've done print design, illustration, logo design, and icon design, as well as server-side programming (mostly Rails and PHP) and front-end programming (HTML, CSS, Sass, and JavaScript).
+My experience running my own business means that I'm fantastic at managing my time and delivering quality work within a given timeline and budget.
+I've travelled extensively while running my business, and as such I've developed fantastic communication skills.
+I'm great at remote work.

+In short: I think I’d be a great fit for your team, and this is just the challenge I’m looking for!
+I’d love to talk further about working together.

+Thanks!

+sarah semark

+----- YOU NEED A BUDGET -------

+Hello Adam (and everyone else at YNAB)!

+I’m Sarah, and I’m a graphic designer, web developer, and world traveller.
+I’d love to work with you to help people get their personal finances under control.

+You can learn more about me and what I do at hire.sarahsemark.com

+The most important thing to know is this: I absolutely adore design.
+I've been building websites on a freelance basis full-time for the last eight years.
+I'm detail-oriented and I love making beautiful, usable things.
+I’m passionate, enthusiastic, and effective, and my clients love me as a result.

+I’m a designer with a very strong technical background—most of the websites I've made I've also developed myself.
+As such, I have a good understanding of the limitations of the medium and I have a symbiotic relationship with developers.
+I use git on a daily basis, and I'm not afraid of the terminal.

+I'm an excellent multi-tasker and I have a wide range of skills.
+I've done print design, illustration, logo design, and icon design, as well as server-side programming (mostly Rails and PHP) and front-end programming (HTML, CSS, Sass, and JavaScript).
+My experience running my own business means that I'm fantastic at managing my time and delivering quality work within a given timeline and budget.
+I've travelled extensively while running my business, so I've developed fantastic communication skills and I'm great at remote work.

+In short: I think I’d be a great fit for your team, and this is just the challenge I’m looking for!
+I’d love to talk further about working together.

+Thanks!

+sarah semark

+------ FOLLOW UP BOSS --------

+Hello, Dan!

+I’m Sarah, and I’m a graphic designer, web developer, and world traveller.
+I’d love to work with you to help real estate agents respond to leads faster and easier.

+You can learn more about me and what I do at hire.sarahsemark.com

+The most important thing to know is this: I absolutely adore design.
+I've been building websites on a freelance basis full-time for the last eight years.
+I'm detail-oriented and I love making beautiful, usable things.
+I’m passionate, enthusiastic, and effective, and my clients love me as a result.

+I’m a designer with a very strong technical background—most of the websites I've made I've also developed myself.
+As such, I have a good understanding of the limitations of the medium and I have a symbiotic relationship with developers.
+I use git on a daily basis, and I'm not afraid of the terminal.

+I'm an excellent multi-tasker and I have a wide range of skills.
+I've done print design, illustration, logo design, and icon design, as well as server-side programming (mostly Rails and PHP) and front-end programming (HTML, CSS, Sass, and JavaScript).
+My experience running my own business means that I'm fantastic at managing my time and delivering quality work within a given timeline and budget.
+I've travelled extensively while running my business, so I've developed fantastic communication skills and I'm great at remote work.

+In short: I think I’d be a great fit for your team, and this is just the challenge I’m looking for!
+I’d love to talk further about working together.

+Thanks!

+sarah semark